ButcherWithSmile/burns-anxiety-inventory/README.md

 - `WorryingThoughts/worryingThoughts.go`: Asks questions about the level of worrying thoughts of the user and receives their answers.

-- `CheckInput/checkInput.go`: Checks the inputs are valid and correct.
+- `CheckInput/checkInput.go`: Imports the necessary libraries for reading user input and converting it to an integer.

-- `SymptomsOfPhysicalDiscomfort/symptomsOfPhysicalDiscomfort.go`: Based on the user's answers about worrying feelings and thoughts, it examines their symptoms.
+- `SymptomsOfPhysicalDiscomfort/symptomsOfPhysicalDiscomfort.go`: Imports the necessary libraries for printing text to the console, getting user input, and converting strings to integers.

-- `PrintLastResults/printLastResults.go`: Shows the final answer about the level of anxiety of the user and also shows the answer of the last test result recorded in the database.
+- `PrintLastResults/printLastResults.go`: Imports the necessary libraries for connecting to a PostgreSQL database, querying data, and formatting dates.

 ## Contributing